James Buckley (actor): Advertisements

 Buckley's first commercial was for Hellmann's in 2004.
 He next made an advert with Hannah Tointon for Doritos.

 Among his voice-over work was an explanatory animation for the website AllAboutCareers.com in 2011.
 He has provided voice-overs for Envirofone, Trunki and Hastings Direct, and has also appeared in commercials for Orange (with the cast of The Expendables 2), Game and bookmaker Ladbrokes.

-Buckley records video messages for fans and commercial clients on Cameo.
+Buckley records video messages for fans and commercial clients on Cameo and became first non-American celebrity to make $1 million (£920,000) on the site.
 In 2020, Oldham Council commissioned him to produce a Cameo video message outlining safety measures they had put in place to help stop the spread of coronavirus.

 Buckley and wife, Clair, have received sponsorship for their YouTube channels and podcasts from companies including PerfectDraft and HelloFresh.

 YouTube and podcasts

-In April 2016, Buckley began a YouTube gaming channel called Completed It Mate—a reference to The Inbetweeners episode "Will's Dilemma"—which has over 412,000 subscribers as of May 2025.
+In April 2016, Buckley began a YouTube gaming channel called Completed It Mate—a reference to The Inbetweeners episode "Will's Dilemma"—which has over 407,000 subscribers as of June 2026.
 He moved to Twitch under the same name.
 Since beginning his channel, Buckley has collaborated with other YouTubers, most notably with the Rooster Teeth group Achievement Hunter, when he appeared on their Off Topic Podcast and multiple episodes of their Let's Play series.
 He has also appeared on Alternative Lifestyle, a YouTube series created by Sugar Pine 7, another Rooster Teeth subsidiary.

 In 2020, Buckley and wife Clair started the YouTube channel, At Home With The Buckleys, providing insights into their family life.
-Adopting the catchphrase, "Stay Scummy", they also produced a range of associated merchandise.
+Adopting the catchphrase "Stay Scummy", they also produced a range of associated merchandise.

-Between September 2023 and May 2024 the couple also presented a podcast series called In Sickness and in Health, some episodes of which also appeared on YouTube.
+Between September 2023 and May 2024, the couple also presented a podcast series called In Sickness and in Health, some episodes of which also appeared on YouTube.
 In late October 2024, it was announced that the couple would host a new weekly podcast, The Buckleys, dropping on Thursdays from 7 November.
+In September 2025, Buckley and Thomas started a podcast together, Joe and James Fact Up.

 Personal life

-Buckley married ex lads mag model Clair Meek in 2012.
-The couple initially bonded over their mutual "obsession" with the Beatles, particularly George Harrison, their shared favourite.
-They have two sons, Harrison and Jude, and reside in Essex.
+Buckley married former lad mag model Clair Meek in 2012.
+The couple initially bonded over their mutual "obsession" with the Beatles, particularly George Harrison, their shared favourite member.
+They have two sons, Harrison and Jude, named after George Harrison and the Beatles 1968 single "Hey Jude", and reside in Essex.

 On 29 September 2022, Radar published James and Clair Buckley's family memoir, At Home with the Buckleys: Scummy Stories and Misadventures from Modern Family Life, based on their successful YouTube channel.

-Buckley is a supporter of Crystal Palace F.C.
-He is a fan of indie rock, and a keen guitarist.
+Buckley is a supporter of Crystal Palace.
+He is a fan of indie rock and a keen guitarist.
 He is also an avid gamer.